-What Can a Handyman Do in Wauconda, Illinois?
+What Can a Handyman Do Without a License in Wauconda, Illinois?

 In Illinois, most “handyman” work is not covered by a single statewide general-contractor license; instead, licensing is trade-specific (plumbing is state-licensed; electrical/HVAC are typically licensed by cities/local jurisdictions).
 In Wauconda (Lake County), you should expect to register as a business for tax purposes and comply with local building permits; trade work (especially plumbing, electrical, HVAC) generally requires the proper license and permits even if you call yourself a handyman.
 Illinois does not provide a simple statewide “handyman exemption” dollar threshold that lets you perform licensed trades without licensing—limits are mainly defined by trade law and local permit rules.